nicopaulb/blog/_posts/en/2024-06-08-miniconsole.md

 The **HID over GATT profile** is a way to use HID protocol over BLE.
 It is based on GATT (Generic Attribute Profile) and define an HID service with characteristic which are in turn based on the HID descriptors.

+This service has the necessary characteristics and descriptors to emit notifications whenever a controller button is pressed/unpressed.

 ## STM32WB55 programming

 ### STM32CubeIDE